 - 15.1.
 Schools must have on their website a SEND Information Report describing the provision available.
-For schools with ELP this must include information regarding differentiating: - 15.1.1.
+This must include information regarding differentiating: - 15.1.1.
 The encompassing provision for all pupils on SEN Support - 15.1.2.
 The additional support and differentiation for pupils with an EHCP on NPA - 15.1.3.
 The enhanced offer for pupils in ELP with an EHCP - 15.1.4.
 The specific offer for those who might need to access alternative provision. - 15.1.5.
 A clear description of the support given for transition from primary school and to post 16 education and how this is differentiated for these three groups - 15.2.
-Schools should also be able to evidence:
+Schools should also be able to evidence: - 15.2.1.
+How they are working in partnership with relevant agencies including the local authority, Health, Post 16/18 provision, parents and parent/carer organisations. - 15.2.2.
+How they are reviewing and developing the quality of provision. (e.g. The Wiltshire SEN SEF) - 15.2.3.
+The influence and scope of pupil voice - 15.2.4.
+How they are assured of the quality and safety of pupils in alternative and external provision. - 15.3.
+This should include a provision menu or map.